ClaudiaAlfieri/CookBook/README.md

 # 🧑‍🍳 AI Cookbook — Laravel + Gemini API

 A website built with **Laravel** that transforms simple ingredients you already have at home into complete, creative, and detailed recipes.
-Through integration with the **Gemini 1.5 Flash API** (Google AI), the system generates custom recipes so you can cook with what you already have on hand..
+Through integration with the **Gemini 1.5 Flash API** (Google AI), the system generates custom recipes so you can cook with what you already have on hand.

 ## 🔥 Features